FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 Discussion:

+TODO: Should "implementation" be introduced?

 Implementations MAY add their own attributes.
 Those additional attributes may be required by the implementation even if they are not required by MLRsearch specification.
-But it is RECOMMENDED for those implementations to support missing values by computing reasonable defaults.
+But it is RECOMMENDED for those implementations to support missing values by providing reasonable default values.

 The meaning of listed attributes is formally given only by their indirect effect on the search results.

-Informally, later sections provide additional intuitions and examples of the Search Goal attribute values.
+Informally, later sections provide additional intuitions and examples of the impact of Search Goal attribute values.

+TODO: Add links.

 An example of additional attributes required by some implementations is Goal Initial Trial Duration, together with another attribute